Women's Health Topics

 Birth Center Tour

-D.I.V.A Moms (Dynamic, Involved, Valued, African-American) provides culturally reflective group prenatal care and resource networking to U.S. born African-American moms.
-This program is run and supported by Diane Banigo, Midwife Project Manager; Kindra McGee, Care Navigator; and Sonja Batalden, Lead Midwife.
+D.I.V.A Moms (Dynamic, Involved, Valued, African-American) provides culturally reflective prenatal care support groups and introduces the many community resources available to U.S. born African-American moms.
+This program is run and supported by Kindra McGee, Care Navigator and Sonja Batalden, Lead Midwife.

 Are you a D.I.V.A.?
 Are you a mom or mom-to-be?